Fr0sT-Brutal/awesome-pascal/README.md

 * [NativeXml](https://code.google.com/p/simdesign).
 This component contains a small-footprint Object Pascal (Delphi) XML implementation that allows to read and write XML documents.
 You basically only need one unit and you can simply add it to the "uses" clause.
 You can use this software to read XML documents from files, streams or strings.
 The load routine generates events that can be used to display load progress on the fly.
 You can also use it to create and save XML documents.

 * [Delphi-XmlLite](https://github.com/GenasysTechnologies/Delphi-XmlLite).
 Header translation for Microsoft XmlLite.
 XmlLite is a native C++ implementation of .NET XmlReader+Writer for stream-based, forward-only XML parsing and creation.
 XmlLite.dll is required.
 It is included with all new versions of Windows, and service packs for old versions.
 XmlReader's pull-based interface is cleaner to use than SAX's event-based interface.
+// Seems abandoned and reported to be somewhat buggy.

 * [Chimera](https://bitbucket.org/sivv/chimera).
 Open Source (MIT License) library for Delphi XE2 which provides a fast and cross platform JSON generator/parser (serializer/deserializer) under a license that doesn't suck.